Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/OSX/docker/docker.md

    - Open the Microsoft Store app on your Windows machine.
    - Search for a Linux distribution (e.g., Ubuntu, Debian, or Alpine) and install it.

-???
-Output "Enable docker for wsl2"
+??? output "Enable docker for wsl2"
     ![](./img/wsl2-enable-docker.png)

 6. **Configure WSL 2 as the Default WSL Version:**